mitmath/1806/summaries.md

  [Prof. Alan Edelman](http://math.mit.edu/~edelman)

 This document will contain   a *brief* summary of what was covered in each 18.06 lecture.
 It is unlikely that old videos or other notes will be enough to learn this semester's 18.06.
+We recommend attending lectures but will most summaries as a guide.

 (You can also look at summaries from [Fall 2017](https://github.com/stevengj/1806/blob/fall17/summaries.md) and [Spring 2018](https://github.com/stevengj/1806/blob/spring18/summaries.md) but this is not the same class.)